KogaCintado/KogaCintado/README.md

 - 👋 Hi, I’m @KogaCintado
-- 👀 I’m interested in IA and Mobile Apps
+- 👀 I’m interested in AI and Mobile Apps
 - 🌱 I’m currently learning DAM
-- 💞️ I’m looking to collaborate on Java proyects.
+- 💞️ I’m looking to collaborate on different proyects, including games, AI and more.
-- 📫 How to reach me: busy this month
+- 📫 How to reach me: jose.cintadopascual@gmail.com

 <!---
 KogaCintado/KogaCintado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.